RedHatInsights/insights-frontend-storybook/src/docs/uxd/alertsNotifications/DOC.md

 ## Wizards

-Wizards are multiple step processes.
+Wizards are multiple-step processes.
 In RHCS, these mostly occur in modal dialogs.
 At the end of a wizard, show a confirmation screen.
 ![Wizard with confirmation screen](https://github.com/RedHatInsights/insights-frontend-storybook/blob/master/src/docs/uxd/img/wizardConfirmation.png?raw=true)
 *Wizard with confirmation screen*

-After the confirmation screen. there are a few different options:
+After the confirmation screen, there are a few different options:

 **A process that does not take significant time** Close modal and show results.
 Show inline notification (see below for more details)